python/mypy/README.md

 What is mypy?
 -------------

-Mypy is a Python variant which lets you add type annotations to Python programs and type check them statically to find programming errors before running them.
-Mypy allows you to seamlessly mix dynamic and static typing in your programs.
-Mypy programs are valid Python 3.x and you can use a normal Python interpreter to run them.
+Mypy is an optional static type checker for Python.
+You can add type annotations to your Python programs and use mypy to type check them statically to find errors before running them.
+You can also seamlessly mix dynamic and static typing in your programs, so you can always fall back to dynamic typing.
+Mypy programs are valid Python 3.x and you use a normal Python interpreter to run them.
+There is essentially no performance overhead when using mypy, since mypy does not introduce additional runtime type checking.

 Here is a small example to whet your appetite: